| aa | a type of lava. |

 | col | a pass in a mountain range. |

-| corcass | in Ireland, a salt-marsh, or land susceptible to flooding by a river.
-[Irish corcach]. |
+| corcass | (Irish) in Ireland, a salt-marsh, or land susceptible to flooding by a river. |

-| cordillera | a mountain ridge or chain. |
+| cordillera | (Spanish) a mountain ridge or chain. |

-| cordilleran | relating to a CORDILLERA, a mountain ridge or chain. |
+| cordilleran | relating to a cordillera, a mountain ridge or chain. |

 | corrie | a round hollow in a hillside. |

-| coste | (Spenser) coast. |
+| coste | (Spenser) a coast. |

-| coteau | uplands; higher ground of a region > COTEAUX. |
+| coteau | (Fr.) uplands; higher ground of a region. |

-| coulee | a lava-flow; a rocky ravine. |
+| coulee | (Fr.) a lava-flow; a rocky ravine. |

-| couloir | a steep mountainside gorge.
-[Fr. couloir, corridor]. |
+| couloir | (Fr.) a steep mountainside gorge. |

-| cove | a small inlet of the sea, a bay; (verb) to form or provide with an architectural cove > COVES, COVING, COVED. |
+| cove | a small inlet of the sea, a bay; (verb) to form or provide with an architectural cove. |

 | covelet | a small cove. |

-| crag craig | a rough steep rock. |
+| crag | a rough steep rock. |

 | cragged | full of crags, or steep, broken rocks. |

-| craggedness | the state of being CRAGGED, full of crags. |
+| craggedness | the state of being cragged, full of crags. |

-| craggily | (adv.)
+| craggily | (Adv.)
 CRAGGY, rugged, full of crags. |

 | craggy | rugged, full of crags. |

-| crater | the bowl-like mouth of a volcano; also a large two-handled bowl for mixing wine.
-(Verb) to make a crater in > CRATERS, CRATERING, CRATERED. |
+| crater | the bowllike mouth of a volcano; (verb) to make a crater in. |

 | craterlet | a small crater. |